Roger Schank: Influence

 In 1969 Schank introduced the conceptual dependency theory for natural language understanding.
-This model, partly based on the work of Sydney Lamb, was extensively used by Schank's students at Yale University, such as Robert Wilensky, Wendy Lehnert, and Janet Kolodner.
+This model, partly based on the work of Sydney Lamb, was extensively used by Schank's students at Yale University, such as Robert Wilensky, Wendy Lehnert, and Janet Kolodner, in a series of models of natural language processing.

 Case-based reasoning (CBR) is based on Schank's model of dynamic memory and was the basis for the earliest CBR systems: Janet Kolodner's CYRUS and Michael Lebowitz's IPP.

 Other schools of CBR and closely allied fields emerged in the 1980s, investigating such topics as CBR in legal reasoning, memory-based reasoning (a way of reasoning from examples on massively parallel machines), and combinations of CBR with other reasoning methods.
 In the 1990s, interest in CBR grew, as evidenced by the establishment of an International Conference on Case-Based Reasoning in 1995, as well as European, German, British, Italian, and other CBR workshops.

 CBR technology has produced a number of successful deployed systems, the earliest being Lockheed's CLAVIER, a system for laying out composite parts to be baked in an industrial convection oven.
 CBR has been used extensively in help desk applications such as the Compaq SMART system and has found a major application area in the health sciences.

 Personal life and death

-Schank was married twice.
-His first marriage, to Diane Levine, ended when they divorced in 1998; he then married Annie Payeur in or around 1999.
-He had two children.
+Schank was married three times.
+His first marriage, to Diane Levine, with whom he had two children,ended in divorce after 26 years.
+He later married Annie Payeur Schank twice - first in 2002, and then, after they divorced in 2011, they remarried around 2012.

-Schank had homes in Palm Beach, Florida and Quebec.
+Schank had homes in Palm Beach, Florida and rural Quebec.
 In Florida, he was a neighbor of Jeffrey Epstein, and attended an artificial intelligence conference sponsored by him on his island in 2002, six years before Epstein was convicted of sex offenses in 2008.
 After the conviction, Schank showed public support for him.

-After a period of failing health, Schank died from heart failure under hospice care in Shelburne, Vermont, on January 29, 2023, at the age of 76.
+During the pandemic, while living in Quebec, he fell ill with Ataxia, a neurological disorder characterized by a loss of full control over bodily movements.
+After a period of failing health, Payeur placed Schank in a nursing home in Shelburne, Vermont, rarely visiting.
+During this time, Schank called his adult children complaining of neglect and asked them to retain a lawyer on his behalf, so that he could be removed from the facility.
+The children gathered a team of legal experts, however, Schank told Payeur about this plan and she abruptly quashed the family's attempts to help him.
+Increasingly isolated and miserable, Schank stopped taking his heart medication, intentionally hastening his own death.
+Schank died alone at the facility, estranged from his children, while Payeur was vacationing in Panama.
+She refused to allow the children to attend their father's funeral.
+Schank died from heart failure under hospice care in Shelburne, Vermont, on January 29, 2023, at the age of 76.